carlgevans/doctrineships/README.md

 ##4.
 License

-Doctrine Ships has been released under the MIT Open Source license.
+Brave Doctrine Contracts has been released under the MIT Open Source license.
 All contributors agree to transfer ownership of their code to Carl G. Evans for release under this license.

 ###4.1 The MIT License (MIT)

-Copyright (c) 2014 DoctrineShips
+Copyright (c) 2014 Brave Doctrine Contracts

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal